AtmosferaUSM/server_tutorial_WRF/docs/resources.md

 === "Common Spack Command"

-    Here list the command command that you will use using spack in this tutorial.
+    Here list the command that you will use using Spack in this tutorial.

     ```
     spack load intel-oneapi-compilers